Tutoring Services & Academic Support

 Tutoring Schedules | Types of Tutoring | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

-Supplemental Instruction (SI), also called Group Tutoring, is a form of tutoring in which the leader (or tutor) organizes study groups.
+Supplemental Instruction (SI), also called Group Tutoring, is a mode of tutoring in which the leader (or tutor) organizes study groups.
 SI leaders are usually students who have already successfully completed the course with good grades.
 They attend class lectures, take notes, and offer three to five hours of regularly scheduled out-of-class review sessions.

 During these sessions, students can collaboratively review notes, discuss readings, ask questions, develop study skills and prepare for exams.
 Participation is voluntary and open to all students in the course.

 Research shows that students who regularly attend weekly SI sessions receive final grades one letter grade higher than students who do not attend.
 They do better on tests and are more likely to return to school the next semester.